pschanely/CrossHair/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Expected vs actual behavior**
-A clear and concise description of what you expected to happen, and what actually happened.
+A clear and concise description of what you expected to happen.

 **To Reproduce**
-Please provide the smallest complete code snippet to reproduce the buggy behavior.
-Most issues can be replicated with very little code.
+If appropriate, enter your test case into [crosshair-web.org](https://crosshair-web.org/), create a gist, and link to it here!
+Please try to minimize the size/complexity of your test case.
+Thanks!